giellalt/giellalt.github.io/tm/OmegaT.md

 - Choose correct iso code (For the example *nob* and *sme*) and upload the two text files (the norwegian and the north sami).
 Make sure the aligment is correct.
 - Save the file as *SE.tmx* in *tmx2source*.
 It's very important that the file name is two capital letters then *.tmx*.

-When opening the source file in your norwegian-lule sami project you should now see both the norwegian and north sami source txt.
+When opening the source file in your norwegian-lule sami project you should now see both the norwegian and north sami source text.

 ![Two source languages](/../images/two_source_languages.png)